ZeldOcarina/nu-dentistry/cavity-fillings.md

   columns: '1'
   superheading:
   heading: TOOTH DECAY TREATMENT
-  text: LET US HELP YOU RESTORE YOUR SMILE TO PERFECT HEALTH!
+  text: LET US HELP YOU RESTORE YOUR SMILE TO PERFECT HEALTH
   content: |-
     Getting a cavity isn’t the end of the world, and we can treat yours quickly and efficiently.
 Using top-of-the-line equipment and devices, we will numb the area around your tooth and remove any decay painlessly.
 Your tooth will be sanitized to prepare it for filling.
 We will then fill the cleaned area with either composite resin or porcelain to renew your tooth to its natural state.